Data Destruction for Financial Services

 GLBA data privacy compliance requires that any 3rd party service provider that comes in contact with your clients sensitive information must sign a “GLB Security Agreement” This agreement requires the vendor to provide the same level of data care and protection that your organization provides.

-OCC Bulletin: 3rd party risk management
+3rd party risk management of data destruction for financial services

 If you choose to utilize a third party vendor for hard drive shredding, the Office of Controller of the Currency has issued OCC Bulletin 2013-29 “Risk Management Guidance for Third Party Relationships”, requiring banks to conduct due diligence on all potential third party vendors prior to selection and entering into contracts/relationships (read more here).